Articles in this section

 adaptive15.png

-For the second action, we want to assign an ENTER key input.
-Begin by selecting the second tile at the top of the window, this time clicking inside the small blank rectangle.
-Clicking inside the small rectangle will cause it to show three dots:
+For the second action, assign an ENTER key input.
+Select the second tile by clicking inside the small blank rectangle until it shows three dots:

 adaptive16.png